 Unknown date 1633.
 Magdalen Egerton marries Sir Gervase Cutler.

 1 April 1634.
 Napier dies.

 29 September 1634.
 Alice Egerton performs the leading role in Milton’s masque Comus, which her family commissioned.
-She plays a ‘virgin pure’ who is struck down by a spell when she rejects a sorcerer’s advances.
+She plays a ‘young woman of virgin purity’ who is struck down by a spell when she rejects a sorcerer’s advances.
 The masque’s insistent themes of chastity and magic suggest a link to her illness.

 13 October 1635.
 Robert Napier writes to his brother Richard Napier the younger, who has inherited Napier’s practice, ‘concerning the Lady Bridgewater’.
 It is not clear if this means Alice Egerton or her mother, who dies on 11 March 1636.